 The good news is, some kids -- and even some celebrities -- are talking back to the beauty and advertising industries and taking action to encourage more realistic images.
-Young people have asked magazines that cater to kids and teens, like Seventeen, to do more photo spreads that don’t use Photoshop.
-Some clothing companies, like ModCloth, have agreed to not alter the images of models they use in their ads.
+Young people have asked magazines that cater to kids and teens, such as Seventeen, to do more photo spreads that don't use Photoshop.
+Glamour magazine opted out of Photoshop for its February 2017 issue.
+Some clothing companies, such as ModCloth, have agreed to not alter the images of models they use in their ads.

-Celebrities (including Taylor Swift, Lorde) have stepped up to show a more realistic image of themselves in photo shoots and online, and in doing so help pull back the curtain on the amount of retouching that goes on in Hollywood and beyond.
+Celebrities (including Zendaya and Lena Dunham) have stepped up to show a more realistic image of themselves online and in photo shoots, and in doing so they help pull back the curtain on the amount of retouching that goes on in Hollywood and beyond.

 Not sure how to approach this subject with your kid?
 Here are some ideas:

 - Do a reality check.
 Make sure kids know that almost every photo in magazines and advertisements has been altered.
 Show examples of models and celebrities where the before and after examples are starkly different.
-(My Pop Studio is a great site to help kids understand what goes on behind the scenes at a magazine, etc.)
+(My Pop Studio is a great site to help kids understand what goes on behind the scenes at magazines and other media outlets.)

 - Play "spot the Photoshop."
 See who can spot the retouching on any ads or photos you come across.
 (Search online for "Photoshop fail" and you'll come across some amazing examples of how poorly the tool can be used.)

 - Connect the dots.
-Discuss the difference between fantasy images and products being marketed.
+Discuss the connection between fantasy images and products being marketed.
 Talk about how photos are used to sell magazines, specific products, celebrities’ brands, and more.

 - Look for backup.
 Help kids locate resources to take action.
 Find out how to sign or start petitions.
 Encourage kids to speak up about these images in their classrooms, through their social networks, and among friends.
 (Check out our list of sites that encourage social action.)